WHQ in film, radio & print interviews 2021

-ITN conduct a short interview with WHQ for a local TV News feature in August 2020.
+ITN conducted a short interview with WHQ for a local TV News feature on 27th August 2020.

-Discussing the effect the Global Pandemic is having on the future viability of the Club.
+Discussing the effect the Global Pandemic was having at that time, on the future viability of the Club.

 Catherine McKinnell MP speaking in Westminster Hall

-On of our local Labour MPs took the situation facing WHQ & all Newcastle Nightlife re the Corona virus, to the highest level in Parliament, back in early November.
-Check her out below...
+One of our local Labour MPs took the situation facing WHQ & all Newcastle Nightlife at the height of the Corona virus, to the highest level in Parliament, back in early November 2020.
+Check her out name checking the Club below...

-This is an online article featuring several key Black figures on the international music scene, covering New York, London, Berlin & Cape Town & Newcastle.
+This is an online Black History Month article from October 2020, highlighting several key Black figures on the international music scene, covering New York, London, Berlin & Cape Town & Newcastle.

-There are some really inspiring people featured here & great to see an equal amount of women represented.
+There are some really inspiring people featured here along side us & it's refreshing to see an equal amount of women represented.
 The bit about WHQ closes the article.